 Commissioning a Puzzle

-A completely personal, custom puzzle is a great way to celebrate a birthday, anniversary, wedding, corporate event or any other occasion … or do it just for fun.
+A completely personal, custom puzzle is a great way to celebrate a birthday, anniversary, wedding, retirement, corporate event or any other occasion … or do it just for fun.
 Here’s how to create the perfect present for the word-lover in your life …

 You can have a standard 15×15 grid or a special shape: if you do want a special shape, you’ll need to provide some artwork, ideally in the form of a black silhouette in a bitmap file.